Have you experienced a knee injury that turned out to be an ACL tear?

 What Does An ACL Injury Feel Like?

-Many times when an ACL injury occurs, people hear a pop or feel a “popping” sensation in their knee.
+Many people with an ACL injury report hearing or feeling a “popping” sensation in their knee.

-You may feel very sharp, intense pain in your knee following an ACL tear.
+You may also feel a sharp, intense pain in the same area.

 You are also likely to lose your range of motion.